 Think a friend might enjoy this article?
 Click

 to save and share

 King of the castle

-Lisheen Castle in County Tipperary is isolated luxury and a nod to classic interiors.
+County Tipperary is isolated luxury and a nod to classic interiors.
 Limerick’s Fanningstown Castle wears ivy stubble over its medieval features and Fermanagh’s Crom Castle perches on Lough Erne, demanding a double take.
 And best of all, you can stay in them all.
+New tricks